 First, you'll notice the Site Search / Key Terms link at the end of each module.
 This link is useful in finding terms and phrases anywhere on the site.

 Links will also take you to about 100 associated files intended to add to the basic information presented in these modules.
 (The makeup link above is an example.)

 For further readings on any topic click on the link at the bottom of each module for a bibliography of additional readings (the hardcopy type).

 For important background information on the television medium, check out the series of modules starting here.

 After you visit any of these links, you can either close the window that pops up or click on the back arrow at the top of your browser.

-Green, Yellow, Blue, and Red Readings
+Green, Yellow, Blue,

 And now to explain those little colored squares before most links.

 A green square ( ) in front of a link indicates information that's important to what's being discussed.
 We cover this information in the interactive tests and puzzles.
 Linked information within these readings is not covered in the tests.

 A yellow square ( ) indicates helpful background reading.
 This material is not included on the interactive tests, but instructors may include the readings on their own tests.

 A blue square ( ) indicates technical information designed for advanced classes and professionals.
 Again, this material may or may not be required by an instructor (assuming you are in a classroom setting).

-the link that follows the symbol.
+text that follows the symbol.

 (Click on "more" for the second half of this section.)